 IS Advising Meeting:

-- 2 IS courses at ILLINOIS complete (required)
+- 2 IS courses at ILLINOIS complete for a letter grade (required)

 - Must have time remaining to complete degree requirements